equwal/LispBrain/README.md

 > (asdf:load-system :brain)
 ```

-In Allegro common lisp one must first use `(require :asdf)` before executing any other commands in order to activate the ASDF system.
+In Allegro common lisp one must first use `(require :asdf)` before executing any other commands in order to activate the preinstalled ASDF system.
 #How to Use:
 If everything runs smoothly you will be ready to Brainfuck.
 If there are issues then please *let it be known*.
 Now one must chooses between the `brain:fuck` and the `#F` notation when using the REPL.
-The `#F` notation is more concise but does not allow any whitespace in the Brainfuck code, while the `brain:fuck` notation allows any character except for an unescaped literal quote `"` inside of the Brainfuck code.
+The `#F` notation is more concise but does not allow any whitespace in the Brainfuck code, while the `brain:fuck` notation allows any character except for an unescaped literal quote `"`, or an unescaped literal backward slash `\` inside of the Brainfuck code.
 Below they are both shown:
 ```
-> (brain:fuck ".+[.+] Please escape your \" characters!")
+> (brain:fuck ".+[.+] Please escape your \" and \\ characters!")
 "�

  !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz{|}~ ¡¢£¤¥¦§¨©ª«¬­®¯°±²³´µ¶·¸¹º»¼½¾¿ÀÁÂÃÄÅÆÇÈÉÊËÌÍÎÏÐÑÒÓÔÕÖ×ØÙÚÛÜÝÞßàáâãäåæçèéêëìíîïðñòóôõö÷øùúûüýþÿ"
 ```
 [![Picture of Emacs brain fuck notation](https://raw.githubusercontent.com/equwal/LispFuck/master/brain-fuck-notation.png)](https://raw.githubusercontent.com/equwal/LispFuck/master/brain-fuck-notation.png)
 ```
-> #f.+[.+] [<This is not inside the Brainfuck code, nor is + or -.>] "�
+> #f.+[.+] <This is not inside the Brainfuck code, nor is + or -.>[] "�

  !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz{|}~ ¡¢£¤¥¦§¨©ª«¬­®¯°±²³´µ¶·¸¹º»¼½¾¿ÀÁÂÃÄÅÆÇÈÉÊËÌÍÎÏÐÑÒÓÔÕÖ×ØÙÚÛÜÝÞßàáâãäåæçèéêëìíîïðñòóôõö÷øùúûüýþÿ"